bonitasoft/bonita-doc/md/rest-api-authorization.md

 If you write your own scripts:
 * make sure you either inherit from an existing rule, or implement the PermissionRule interface, by overriding the isAllowed() method
 * make sure you use the default package declaration at the top of your groovy class (no `package` keyword used)
-* make sure this .groovy file is placed in the default directory, under 'initial/tenant_template_security_scripts/' or under 'current/tenants/TENANT_ID/tenant_security_scripts/'
+* make sure this .groovy file is placed in the default directory, under 'initial/tenant_template_security_scripts/' if the platform has never been started, or under 'current/tenants/TENANT_ID/tenant_security_scripts/' if the platform has already been started

 ::: warning